Protecting You and Your Child's Best Interests in Monroe County & Rochester, NY

 Joint custody is when the parents are both involved in decision-making and have open access to all records of the children.

-Whether custody is sole or joint, unless there is a history of abuse or criminal behavior, having the child spend significant time with both parents is the court’s preference.
+Whether custody is sole or joint, unless there is a history of abuse or significant criminal behavior, having a child spend significant time with both parents is the court’s strong preference.

 Before making an order or authorizing any custody agreement, the court may consider additional factors, such as the child’s preferences or the testimony of an assigned child psychologist.

 At What Age Can a Child Decide Which Parent to Live With in NY?

 A child can decide which parent they choose to live with within New York at age 18.